destebanm/aws-study-app/README.md

 # AWS Study App

 A comprehensive study application designed to help users prepare for AWS certifications through interactive quizzes and practice tests.
-Built with React and automatically deployed using GitHub Pages and GitHub Actions.
+Built with React and deployed automatically to GitHub Pages using GitHub Actions workflow.

 ## 🚀 Features